Cannabis Regulators Respond to Coronavirus Concerns

 Utah

-The Utah Department of Agriculture and Food told Cannabis Wire: “Our medical cannabis and industrial hemp growers are proceeding as usual.
+The Utah Department of Agriculture and Food told Cannabis Wire on March 17: “Our medical cannabis and industrial hemp growers are proceeding as usual.
 For the most part, farmers have been practicing social distancing for years.

 … We haven’t seen much change in our medical cannabis or industrial hemp programs to this point.
 Our State Laboratory will continue to process cannabis and hemp samples at the same rate and speed as usual. … We have a scheduled training for hemp growers about hot hemp that has been delayed a week at least.
 When it happens it will be online.”

-Note: Editor’s note: this story was originally published on March 19 and was most recently updated on March 25.
-We’ll continue to update as regulators announce new policies.